 Instructions

-- Combine both types of sesame seeds in a shallow plate, dredge and press both sides of tuna steak into seeds.
+- Combine the yellow and black sesame seeds in a shallow plate, dredge and press both sides of the tuna steaks (or kabobs) into the seeds.
+They should stick naturally.

 Can I use wasabi paste vs powder?